 In the simplest terms, category 4 is the "brain center" for the alignment of your operations with your strategic objectives.
 It is the main point within the Education Criteria for all key information on effectively measuring, analyzing, and improving performance and managing organizational knowledge to drive improvement, innovation, and organizational competitiveness.
-Central to this use of data and information are their quality, security, and availability, as well as the reliability and security of your information system hardware and software.
+Central to this use of data and information are their quality and availability.
 Furthermore, since information, analysis, and knowledge management might themselves be primary sources of competitive advantage and productivity growth, this category also includes such strategic considerations.